+- Airway problems may arise from larvageal edema and inhalation exposure.
+Treat with 100% oxygen initially. - Respiratory distress may require cricothyroidotomy if endotracheal intubation is contraindicated by excessive swelling - Intravenous lines should be established immediately in all cases where there is evidence of circulatory compromise. - Formation of a coagulation of the acid on proteins in specific tissues

+INGESTION:

-- Airway problems may arise from laryngeal edema and inhalation exposure.
-Treat with 100% oxygen initially. - Respiratory distress may require cricothyroidotomy if endotracheal intubation is contraindicated by excessive swelling - Intravenous lines should be established immediately in all cases where there is evidence of circulatory compromise. - Strong acids produce a coagulation necrosis characterised by formation of a coagulum (eschar) as a result of the dessicating action of the acid on proteins in specific tissues.
-INGESTION: - Immediate dilution (milk or water) within 30 minutes post ingestion is recommended. - DO NOT attempt to neutralise the acid since exothermic reaction may extend the corrosive injury. - ▶ Be careful to avoid further vomit since re-exposure of the mucosa to the acid is harmful.
-Limit fluids to one or two glasses in an adult. - Charcoal has no place in acid management. - Some authors suggest the use of lavage within 1 hour of ingestion.
+- Immediate dilution (milk or water) within 30 minutes post ingestion is recommended. - ▶ DO NOT attempt to neutralise the acid since exothermic reaction may extend the corrosive injury. - Be careful to avoid further vomit since re-exposure of the mucosa to the acid is harmful.
+Limit fluids to one or two glasses in an adult. - Charcoal has no place in acid management. - ▶ Some authors suggest the use of lavage within 1 hour of ingestion.